sakib3201/sakib3201/README.md

 * **Web Developer:** Implemented design patterns and leveraged open-source technologies to build innovative web applications using Laravel.
 * **Teamwork:** Worked effectively within a dedicated team to achieve project goals and deadlines.
-* **Hackathon Success:** Led a team to victory at the NASA Space Apps Hackathon (twice!), demonstrating problem-solving abilities and leadership skills.
+* **Hackathon Success:** Victorious at the NASA Space Apps Hackathon (twice!), demonstrating problem-solving abilities and leadership skills.

 **Looking for:**